 Eating foods like feta cheese sparingly, combined with a diet high in antioxidants to protect from the damage of excess inflammation, can ensure a healthy immune system ready to fight disease the way it was originally designed.
-(Plus, as a bonus, feta cheese contains probiotics, which also help your immune system fight infection and disease!)
+(Plus, as a bonus, feta cheese also holds probiotics, which also help your immune system fight infection and disease!)

 Another good thing about feta cheese nutrition is that is provides you with helpful probiotics!
-(4) Probiotics are the bacteria that line your gut.
+Probiotics are the bacteria that line your gut.
 When they go out of whack, your body becomes a breeding ground for bacteria, yeast, fungi, parasites and many other very unsavory things.

-Not only are probiotics immunity boosters, they allow you to maintain a healthy gut and avoid many digestive problems common in high-stress lifestyles, especially in people who regularly consume GMOs, sugary foods and are exposed to antibiotics and other dangerous chemicals.
+Not only are probiotics immunity boosters, but they allow you to maintain a healthy gut and avoid many digestive problems common in high-stress lifestyles, especially in people who regularly consume GMOs, sugary foods and are exposed to antibiotics and other dangerous chemicals.

 Anemia is related to a problem with the hemoglobin cell that carries oxygen throughout the body.
 When your body is unable to get enough oxygen to the cells and tissues, it becomes weak and fatigued.

 Associated with low levels of iron, folic acid or vitamin B12, anemia can be naturally treated with certain foods and supplementation of the deficient nutrients.
 Therefore, the vitamin B12 (and small amount of iron) found in feta cheese can serve as part of a diet to fight anemia.
-(7)

 Feta is generally used as a topping for salads and other types of food.
 You can use feta cheese raw or cooked.

 Hungry for grilled cheese?
 Then I suggest using feta as part of this Avocado Grilled Cheese sandwich.
 Trust me, you will be really happy you did.

-However, if you are sensitive but not allergic to cow’s milk, you will probably find products like feta to be a great alternative!
+However, if you are sensitive but not allergic to cow’s milk, you will probably find products like feta to be a great alternative.

 - Feta cheese nutrition provides B vitamins, calcium, phosphorus and more.